Richard Prebble: ACT New Zealand

 New Zealand switched to the mixed-member proportional (MMP) representation electoral system in 1993.
 Roger Douglas established the ACT New Zealand party, and was joined by Prebble.
-Initially he did not take an active role in the party and, though frequently invited to speak at ACT functions, he stated in July 1995 that he had not intention of standing for parliament again.
+Initially he did not take an active role in the party and, though frequently invited to speak at ACT functions, he stated in July 1995 that he had no intention of standing for parliament again.
 However, in March 1996, Douglas stepped down as the new party's leader, and Prebble took over beating former Federated Farmers president Owen Jennings for the party leadership.

 1996 election

 In the 1996 election, the first to be held under MMP, ACT won eight seats in Parliament.
-Prebble won the Wellington Central electorate following a campaign that saw National Party leader and Prime Minister Jim Bolger predict Prebble would win rather than National’s candidate so as to help ACT win the electorate and provide National with a support party in the next government.
+Prebble won the Wellington Central electorate following a campaign that saw National Party leader and Prime Minister Jim Bolger predict Prebble would win rather than National’s candidate.
+Under New Zealand's MMP rules, a party that falls below the five-percent threshold can still qualify for MMP if it wins at least one electorate seat.
+Bolger saw ACT as a natural partner either in a coalition or a confidence-and-supply arrangement (a marked turn from Prebble and Douglas's roots in Labour), and wanted to ensure ACT would be in the chamber by helping Prebble win Wellington Central.
 The events were captured in the documentary Campaign.
+In the end, ACT won 6.1 percent of the party vote, enough for it to enter Parliament in any event.